tud-amr/localPlannerBench/README.md

 * Fabrics tend to produce 'nan' values if they are close to the goal for a long time.
   - solved by correcting small values to zeros in fabric planner
 * Self-collision avoidance
+  - done for fabrics by introducing additional geometries
+  - still missing for MPC
 * Postprocessing for
   - path length
   - clearance